lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Key Derivation {#key-der}

-EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys.
+EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in EDHOC and in the application.
 Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
 Expand is used to derive additional output keying material (OKM) from the PRKs.
 The PRKs are derived using Extract.

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK = Extract( salt, IKM )